grsjst/fancy_table/README.md

 :- use_rendering(fancy_table).   %
 ```

-As an example, run the following query to render a rectangle:
+As an example, run the following query to render a table with a signle row:

 ```swipl
 X = [_{a:1,b:date(2020,1,1)}].
 ```

-The PLUGIN_SVGDOTJS renderer defines the following options:
+The PLUGIN_FANCYTABLE renderer defines the following options:
 - `header/1` - it contains a compound of the form row(id(>=),label(\_)), which denotes the table has two columns (id, label) and is sorted
 	on the first
 - `export/2` - contains the filename for export, and options passed to XSLX (see https://sheetjs.gitbooks.io/docs/#writing-options)